-Data: Pew Center data on under-30 population by city; Bureau of Labor Statistics data on occupation by MSA; U.S. Census migration data.
+Data: Pew Center data on under-30 population by city; Bureau of Labor Statistics data on occupation by MSA; MigrationPatterns.org and OpportunityAtlas.org data.

 Week 6: How do R&D, innovation, and the patent process affect regional growth?
 What policies can increase these markers of technological change and increase productivity?